-A Typical Millwright doesn't need a bachelor's degree.
+What is the common career path for a Millwright?A Typical Millwright doesn't need a bachelor's degree.
 A High School diploma will do.
 However, after obtaining your High School Diploma, it is important to become part of an apprenticeship program to gain some experience.
 Companies in this industry usually look for people with experience.
 You could also apply for an associate's degree in industrial maintenance which can help you gain experience.

 What should someone consider before becoming a Millwright?Things to consider before becoming a Millwright is if you like to work long hours and working even on weekends.
 You have to be ready to work under different types of conditions: dry, wet, indoors, outdoors, hot and wet.
 It is a very physical job with lots of pushing, pulling and lifting.
 You also need to take the appropriate safety precautions to avoid injuries.

-People who are dependable, cooperative, love working with machines and have a good eye for assembling perfectly, you can be a good Millwright.
+What type of person excels in this job?People who are dependable, cooperative, love working with machines and have a good eye for assembling perfectly, you can be a good Millwright.

 What are some of the most important skills for Millwrights to have?Good coordination skills and manual dexterity, good physical condition, willingness to work under any condition and a keen eye for assembly.

-Millwrights are part of one of the oldest and respected jobs in the world.
+What do you find to be the most rewarding aspect of being a Millwright?Millwrights are part of one of the oldest and respected jobs in the world.
 Every single industry needs a Millwright, meaning that you can have a stable career that can last.

-Millwrights realize a median hourly wage of $24.71.
+How Much Do Millwrights Get Paid?Millwrights realize a median hourly wage of $24.71.
 At the lower end of this pay range, Millwrights earn $15.49 per hour.
 Those being paid at the top end of this range make an hourly wage of $36.71.

 Top 10 States for Millwright SalaryMillwrights in the following states make the highest median hourly wage in the U.S.